 Implementing the Waterfall Project Management Model

 If you find that your project meets the criteria for using the Waterfall method, don’t think that your project is doomed to fail.
 The fact that you have found your project variables to be more suited for Waterfall means that your project needs more control and structure.
 The Waterfall method is far from obsolete.
 It just needs to be applied to projects that have more fixed requirements, budgets, and timelines.

 You may also find that you want to merge the Waterfall model with Agile methods.
 This is not far from happening.
 You can use systems like Kanban to come up with an Agile-Waterfall hybrid model for your project.
 This approach introduces an Agile layer that injects minimal interventions into your rigid Waterfall process.
+To help you get started, check out our Waterfall board template.
 Try it for yourself and see how it works.